-The Pitch provides a stage for startups to tell the public, potential partners and investors about what they do.
-We help entrepreneurs create a kick-ass pitch and give them the platform to use it.
+The Pitch provides a stage for startups to tell the public and investors about what they do.
+We’ll help you create a kick-ass pitch and give you the platform to use it.

 What do I get from entering the competition?